pereznetworks/Library-Manager/README.md

   [back to Content Menu](#contents)

+## Project Update 10:

+  Can now load all views and forms with data from library.db tables

+  now to implement associations - to replace \_id's with values referenced
+    like book_id = 'Book Title'

+  simpler pug templated means having more of these but way easier to maintain

-## Peoject Update 9:
+## Project Update 9:

-  Seeders not work.
+  Seeders now work.
     express app, using sequelize's bootstrapped views/index.js
       creates a new emopty library.db with tables using models then exit the app